plenigo signature

 Step 3: Determine expected signature

-Step 4: Compare signatures
+Step 4: Compare signatures using a constant-time comparison function

 The signature (or signatures) in the header are to be compared with the expected signature.